acallejp97/cloud_sync/README.md

 ## Credits

-Developed by Asier Calejo, 2025.
+Developed by Asier Callejo, 2025.

 ---